 All these factors play a role and work in tandem to influence your rate of return on investment.

-So in a nutshell: you want to invest in investments with high rates of return (but they tend to be high risk), you want to go into any type of investment (even the stock market) with a long term view and you want to invest a good amount every month.
+You want to invest in investments with high rates of return (but they tend to be high risk), a long term focus and you want to invest a decent amount of money every month.

 Let me know your thoughts in the comments section below.